shanhaiying/Ketangpai2.0/README.md

 * save and change personal information

-* Teacher can create course now
+* Teacher can create course NOW